 Segment 2: We’ll assume that Segment 2 customers like their existing pricing, and that few will be bothered by the three features that disappeared in the Professional package.
-Perhaps we’ll lose one deal, but some new Segment 2 customers will purchase the new $35,000 Enterprise package, because some customers always buy the best, and our sales team in exceptional.
-One less customer, but ASP rises to more than compensate.
-Net New ARR for Segment 2 increases slightly.
+Perhaps we’ll lose one deal, but some new Segment 2 customers will purchase the new $35,000 Enterprise package, because some customers always buy the best, and our sales team is exceptional.
+One lost customer, but ASP rises to more than compensate.
+New ARR for Segment 2 increases slightly.

 Growth Levers for Tomorrow

 We are going to swing for the fences, and set our sights on the pricing nirvana of positive retention, also known as "negative revenue churn" or “negative net churn”.
-This means that although a cohort of customers experience logo churn, losing some number of customers, the increased revenue of remaining customers more than makes up for lost customers such that cohort ARR increases over time.
-I have personally witnessed this in the wild after structuring and analyzing client bookings and revenue data.
+This means that although a cohort of customers has logo churn, losing some number of customers, the increased revenue of remaining customers more than makes up for lost customers such that cohort ARR increases over time.

-In Scenario #3, we maintain the 10% Net New growth of Scenario #2, and increase Quarterly Net Revenue Retention from 95% to 105%.
-Both scenarios start at $10M in total company ARR, but at the 3 year mark ARR increases from $62.6M to $106.6M.
+In Scenario #3, we maintain the 10% New ARR growth of Scenario #2, and increase Quarterly Net Revenue Retention from 95% to 105%.
+Both scenarios start at $10M in total company ARR, but end of year 3 ARR increases from $62.6M to $106.6M.

 Graphically, as cohort revenue grows instead of shrinks, the ARR growth curve becomes far more exponential, and we have built an extraordinary revenue generation machine: